lipupini/lipupini/collection/README.md

 Each file can have a corresponding `.json` file in the `.lipupini` folder with additional metadata such as `caption` or `visibility`.

-A file will not be served if there is no corresponding `.json` file.

-A minimal corresponding `.json` file required to serve a file looks like this:
+A minimal corresponding `.json` file required for a file to be served looks like this:

 ```json
 {